-Portwell announces the launch of the WEBS-13D1 fan-less embedded system featuring Intel Atom processor E3900 product family (codenamed Apollo Lake)...
+Portwell announces the release of the WEBS-7000, a palm-sized fan-less embedded system featuring the latest 14nm Intel P...

 The Portwell PCOM-B701 is designed according to the new COM Express Type 7 standard which is a new specification with backward compatibility to the existing Type 6 pinout.
 While the focus of Type 6 is on display-oriented applications with support for audio and video interfaces, the Type 7 pinout definition is designed for applications that do not require graphics support.